Specify time zones for timestamps

 TZ_ALIAS attribute in

 props.conf to change how Splunk software interprets the timezone acronym string occurring in event data.
-For example, "EST" means Eastern (US) Standard Time by default, but your event data might be using that value instead to designate Eastern (Australian) Standard Time.
-To change the meaning of "EST" to the latter, set the attribute like this:
+For example, "EST" means Eastern (U.S.) Standard Time by default, but your event data might be using that value instead to designate Eastern (Australian) Standard Time.
+To change the meaning of "EST" to the latter, set the attribute using the following syntax:

 TZ_ALIAS = EST=GMT+10:00